NREL/hescore-hpxml/docs/source/usage.rst

 Similar libraries and functionality exist in many languages.

-Much more information on how to use the HEScore API including the ``submit_hpxml_inputs`` method is available on the `LBL Home Energy Scoring Tool API Documentation site <https://developers.buildingsapi.lbl.gov/hescore>`_.
+Much more information on how to use the HEScore API including the ``submit_hpxml_inputs`` method is available on the `Home Energy Scoring Tool API Documentation site <http://hes-documentation.labworks.org/home>`_.

 .. _stand-alone: